-2.4 In addition, both the Marine and Coastal Access Act 2009, Part 4, Section 69, sub-section (1)(c) and the Marine (Scotland) Act 2010, Part 4, Section 27, sub-section (1)(a)(iii), provide for marine licence decisions to “have regard to the need to prevent interference with legitimate uses of the sea”. .
-How and When the Recommendations Should be Used
+2.4 Shipping is recognised in the Marine Policy Statement 2011, Chapter 3.4, as “an essential and valuable economic activity in the UK” and that “increased competition for marine resources may affect the sea space available for the safe navigation of ships.
+Marine plan authorities and decision makers should take into account and seek to minimise any negative impacts on shipping activity, freedom of navigation and navigational safety and ensure that their decisions are in compliance with international maritime law”.
+In addition, both the Marine and Coastal Access Act 2009, Part 4, Section 69, sub-section (1)(c) and the Marine (Scotland) Act 2010, Part 4, Section 27, sub-section (1)(a)(iii), provide for marine licence decisions to “have regard to the need to prevent interference with legitimate uses of the sea”.

+2.5 The MCA is a statutory consultee within the planning process for development consent and a primary advisor to the licensing authorities for issuing marine licences.
+The MCA provides advice and guidance to developers and other Government departments throughout the lifetime of an OREI on matters concerning navigational safety and search and rescue.

+3. How and When the Recommendations Should be Used

-.1 This Marine Guidance Note, as the name implies, is intended for the guidance of developers and others.
-Whilst not mandatory, failure to accept the principles of the guidance may result in delays or objections from stakeholders within the licensing and consenting process.
-The recommendations should be taken into account by OREI developers and their contracted environmental and risk assessors in the preparation of Scoping Reports (SR), Environmental Impact Assessments (A) and resulting Environmental Statements (ES), and in any required post-consent documents.
+3.1 This Marine Guidance Note is intended for the guidance of developers and others.
+Failure to accept the principles of the guidance may result in delays or objections from stakeholders within the licensing and consenting process.
+The recommendations should be taken into account by OREI developers and their contracted environmental and risk assessors in the preparation of Scoping Reports (SR), Navigational Risk Assessments (NRA) and resulting Environmental Statements (ES), and in any required post-consent documents.

-.2 The should evaluate all navigational possibilities, which could be reasonably foreseeable, by which the siting, construction, extension, operation and de-commissioning of an OREI could cause or contribute to an obstruction of, or danger to, navigation or marine emergency response.
+3.2 The recommendations should be used to evaluate all navigational possibilities, which could be reasonably foreseeable, by which the siting, construction, extension, operation and de-commissioning of an OREI could cause or contribute to an obstruction of, or danger to, navigation or marine emergency response.
 They should also be used to assess possible changes to traffic patterns and the most favourable options to be adopted, including those of operational site monitoring.
-The MCA’s “Methodology for Assessing the Marine Navigational Safety & Emergency Response Risks of Offshore Renewable Energy Installations (OREI)” provides guidance for producing a Navigation Risk Assessment, including a template, which is required in the planning stage as part of a development consent application.
-The latest version is available on the MCA’s website

-4.4 Potential navigational or communications impacts or difficulties caused to mariners or emergency response services, using the site area and its environs, should also be assessed.
-Issues that could contribute to a marine casualty leading to injury, death or loss of property, either at sea or amongst the population ashore, should be highlighted as well as those affecting emergency response.
-Consultation with national search and rescue authorities should be initiated as early as possible and consideration given to the types of aircraft, vessels and equipment which might be used in emergencies.
-This should include the possible use of OREI structures as emergency refuges and any matters that might affect emergency response within or close to the OREI.

-4.5 Assessments should be made of the consequences of ships deviating from normal routes and recreational or fishing vessels entering shipping routes in order to avoid proposed sites.
-Special regard should be given to evaluating situations which could lead to safety of navigation being compromised e.g. an increase in ‘end-on’ or ‘crossing’ encounters, reduction in sea-room or water depth for manoeuvring, leading to choke points, etc.

-.3 In terms of navigational priority, these recommendations do not encourage a differentiation to be made between any types of seagoing watercraft, operations, or mariners.
+3.3 In terms of navigational priority, these recommendations do not encourage a differentiation to be made between any types of seagoing watercraft, operations, or mariners.

-.4 It is recognised that all OREI projects are at varying stages of planning and development, both pre-consent and post-consent, therefore proposals on meeting the principles of this guidance for undertaking marine works will be assessed on a ‘case by case’ basis.
+3.4 It is recognised that all OREI projects are at varying stages of planning and development, both pre-consent and post-consent, therefore proposals on meeting the principles of this guidance for undertaking marine works will be assessed on a ‘case by case’ basis.